Efraim Halevy: Political views and activities

-On 27 January 2007 an interview of his was published in Portugal, in which he stated "We are in the midst of a Third World War" with radical Islam, and predicted that it will take at least 25 years for the West to win.
+In a January 2007 interview with the Portuguese newspaper Expresso, he stated that the world is "in the midst of a Third World War" with radical Islam, and predicted that it will take at least 25 years for the West to win.

 In November 2011 Halevy said Iran should be prevented from becoming a nuclear power but expressed opposition to an attack which he said "could affect not only Israel, but the entire region for 100 years."
 He added "The growing haredi radicalization poses a bigger risk than Ahmadinejad".
+In 2015 he was one of the few public figures in Israel to support the Iran nuclear deal.

 Halevy has written extensively on Israel's relationship with the United States, generally taking a moderate, pragmatic view of the Washington-Jerusalem alliance.
 He wrote, for example: "Never, but NEVER surprise the president of the United States is a dictum I learned very quickly when entering the Mossad in 1961."

 For 23 October 2012, during the United States presidential campaign between Barack Obama and Mitt Romney, Halevy published an op-ed piece "Who Threw Israel Under the Bus?" in The New York Times countering Mitt Romney's assertions about Obama's stance toward Israel.
 In it Halevy cited several key instances over the years in which the "Republican White House acted in a cold and determined manner, with no regard for Israel's national pride, strategic interests or sensitivities" but that "no Democratic president has ever strong-armed Israel on any key national security issue."
 He concluded: "That's food for thought in October 2012."

 In 2013, Halevy became chairman of the Shorashim program, a program that helps immigrants to Israel from the former Soviet Union verify their Jewish ancestry.

 In December 2014 Halevy was interviewed by The Times of Israel.
 He claimed that Israel would never have peace unless Palestinians were treated with dignity as equals.
 He was critical of Benjamin Netanyahu and Naftali Bennett and their policies, especially regarding Jerusalem.
 He underscored the importance of the upcoming 17 March 2015 elections, which from his perspective "constitute an unprecedented opportunity to determine Israel's policy vis-à-vis the peace process."

 Halevy is also an Advisory Editor at the British journal Fathom: For a deeper understanding of Israel and the region.
 In 2023, Halevy advocated for a rapprochement with Iran followings news of Iran and Saudi Arabia re-establishing diplomatic relations.

+During 2005-2012 he was chairman of the Intelligence Heritage Center.